What Are The Natural Gas Traders Saying?

 What are the traders saying?

 July and August contracts (UNG) are both up more than 1% today trading at $2.93/MMBtu and $2.95/MMBtu.
-The move higher, according to some traders we spoke to, was more of a knee jerk reaction to the dismal price action we saw yesterday.
+The move higher, according to some traders we spoke to, was more of a knee-jerk reaction to the dismal price action we saw yesterday.

 "Nothing really changed on the fundamental front, but prices are moving higher today as I think the shorts are over exerting themselves."